 Under the system, where GM food approval is being sought in Canada, Australia and New Zealand, an applicant may request their application be assessed using a safety assessment sharing approach.
 Applications must be submitted to both agencies and assessed separately by each agency according to each agency's requirements, but only one documented food safety assessment is jointly prepared by both agencies.
 For canola line MON94100, the joint food safety assessment was initially prepared by Health Canada and then provided to FSANZ for FSANZ's review and confirmation that it met all relevant requirements for Australian and New Zealand purposes.
-Following confirmation that these requirements were met, the jointly prepared safety assessment was used as part of the FSANZ risk analysis, as detailed in this call for submissions.
+Following confirmation that these requirements were met, the jointly prepared safety assessment was used as part of the FSANZ assessment.